Got an Itchy vag???

 Did you know you have more sweat glands in your intimate area than under your arms?
 A sweaty genital creates an ideal environment for microbes to thrive.
 The dampness encourages the overgrowth of bad bacteria in the vagina leading to bacterial vaginosis and vaginal yeast infection, and some other nasty infections.
 Excessive sweat in the vaginal region cannot be totally eliminated but the good news is that you can control and manage it by using creams to relieve the itch, discomfort and burning promptly.

 Vaginal dryness for some women is unavoidable, but the irritation and itching it causes can be made even worse by underwear made with synthetic fabrics or of a certain cut.
-To make sure that any treatment for vaginal dryness is effective and to avoid irritating your genital area further, search for comfort-fitting styles or pure cotton.
+To make sure that any treatment for vaginal dryness is effective and to avoid irritating your genital area further, search for comfort-fitting styles or pure cotton or bamboo.

 4. You are Using Perfumed Soaps or Washes